wpilibsuite/xrp-wpilib-firmware/README.md

 Upon boot up, the following will happen:
 * The IMU will calibrate itself.
 This lasts approximately 3-5 seconds, and will be indicated by the green LED rapidly blinking.
+* The network will be configured
-* A WiFi access point will be created
+  * By default, a WiFi Access point will be created
     * The Access Point will have an SSID of the form "XRP-AAAA-BBBB" where "AAAA-BBBB" are hexadecimal digits representing the unique ID of a particular XRP board
-  * The password for the access point is "xrp-wpilib" (without the quotes)
+    * The password for the access point is set to "xrp-wpilib" (without the quotes)
+  * If set as such (see the section on XRP Configuration), the XRP will either start a custom-named AP, or connect to an existing network

 For ideal use, the XRP should be placed on a flat surface prior to power up, and if necessary, users can hit the reset button to restart the firmware and IMU calibration process.

-Once the XRP is up and running, the Access Point should appear in the list of available WiFi networks.
-The XRP is available at the IP address 192.168.42.1.
+If setup as an Access Point, the configured AP name should appear in the list of available WiFi networks.
+The XRP will be available at the IP address 192.168.42.1.

+If setup in STA mode (i.e. connected to an existing network), the IP address can be determined by either using a tool like Angry IP Scanner, or (more easily), by connecting the XRP to a computer, navigating to the PICODISK removable drive and opening the `xrp-status.txt` file.
+This file contains information about which network the XRP is connected to, as well as the IP address.

+### XRP Configuration
+The XRP provides a simple web-based configuration screen that allows users to adjust the network settings.
+This screen is available at `http://<IP ADDRESS OF XRP>:5000`.
+By default, this will be `http://192.168.42.1:5000`.

+Users can manually edit the JSON configuration to change the AP name/password, or provide a list of networks to connect to in STA mode.
+Note that an AP name and password must always be provided as the XRP will fallback to generating an AP if it cannot connect to any listed networks.
+The `mode` field can be switched between `AP` or `STA` depending on the user's preference.

+After saving changes, make sure the restart the XRP.

 #### Note
 As of 9/6/2023, you can use the [2024 Alpha 1 version](https://github.com/wpilibsuite/allwpilib/releases/tag/v2024.0.0-alpha-1) (or later) of WPILib to write XRP programs.
 There are also examples and templates (currently Java only) available (look for "XRP" in the examples/templates dropdown when creating a new project).